lancerinf/aws-infra-fede-dev/README.md

 # infra-fede-aws
-This contains the infrastructure as code definitions for my AWS account.
+This repository contains the infra-as-code definition of the infrastructure deployed in my AWS account.